No Vacancy (2022 film)

-No Vacancy is an American drama film directed by Kyle Saylors and starring T.C.
+No Vacancy is a 2022 American drama film directed by Kyle Saylors and starring T.C.
 Stallings, Dean Cain, and Sean Young.

+The film is based on the true story of the First Baptist Church of Leesburg, Florida which purchased the Big Bass Motel in 2009 and transformed it into a residence for the homeless.

 Premise

-No Vacancy is loosely based upon the true story of Brandi Michaels, a jaded local television reporter who is demoted to a rural news outlet in Central Florida just after the financial crisis of 2007–2008.
+No Vacancy is loosely based upon the true story of Brandi Michaels, a jaded local television reporter who is demoted to a rural news outlet in Central Florida just after the 2008 financial crisis.
 She first struggles with her new location, but is slowly transformed by a recovering addict as she works a news story about a church struggling to purchase a motel for homeless families.

 Production

 Filming began in 2020, but due to the COVID-19 pandemic, production was halted for safety reasons.

 In September 2021, as the pandemic waned in Florida, portions of the film were shot in Leesburg, Florida, the site of the original Samaritan Inn.
 As the filming was wrapping up, the Delta variant of COVID started to become more prevalent, so medical personnel were stationed on the set.
 Many of the extras and staff came from the First Baptist Church of Leesburg and around the Leesburg area.